A Guide to SaaS Pricing Strategy: Models, Challenges, and Key Considerations

 Subscriptions have a set price on a set plan date and have been the predominant pricing model in SaaS for years.
 But there are different approaches when it comes to pricing:

-- Freemium pricing (sign up and start for free, but more advanced features stay behind a paywall)
+• Freemium pricing model (sign up and start using a free version, but more advanced features stay behind a paywall)

 Usage-Based Pricing Models